Children’s & Paediatric Dentist Bondi Junction

 It’s totally fine if you feel helpless during this stage, but if you can, try and remain patient, your little one is in pain and finding it hard to deal with it.
 There isn’t a quick fix for teething but there are ways to ease the process.

-Distraction: Each child is different and sometimes you have to use trial and error to get results.
+Each child is different and sometimes you have to use trial and error to get results.
 Try to take your baby’s mind off their mouth in any way you can.
 Cuddles and attention may work for your child and offer some short-term relief.
 Who doesn’t like a cuddle when they’re hurt?

-Cold Food: chewing on a rusk or a cold vegetable stick such as carrot or cucumber may help.
+Chewing on a rusk or a cold vegetable stick such as carrot or cucumber may help.

 What can I do to prevent decay in my children’s teeth?